About Merino Wool Outdoor Clothing

 Have you ever seen pictures of Irish fishermen?
 Those Aran Isle fisherman’s sweaters weren’t just a fashion statement; they were the example of everything wool has to offer.

 Are you into the hipster “vintage” fad?
-Check out mountaineer Fred Beckey’s 1942 packing list in this Gear Junkie article.
+Check out mountaineer Fred Beckey’s 1942 packing list.

 Isn’t Merino Wool Clothing Difficult to Clean?